Railroad Terms

 The act of placing a car in a specific location on a track.

-Split Switch
+Split switch

 A term referring to the condition that exists at a switch when one pair of wheels under a car follows a course different from all other wheels under the car, generally resulting in a derailment.

-Spring Switch
+Spring switch

 A switch equipped with a spring mechanism to restore the switch points to original position after having been trailed through.

-Stack Train
+Stack train

 A train made up entirely or mainly of single or double stack containers on flatcars designed just for that purpose.

-Standing Cut
+Standing cut

 A term for making a cut of cars by walking to the cut to be made rather than pulling the cut to you.